 Due to a recent turnover in staff, I had taken on campus visit scheduling and event planning in addition to my counselor role.
 Now, my boss had asked me to spearhead a conference on our campus for every 11th grader in the county, complete with rotating sessions and presenters from both in and outside of the College.
 It took months to prepare, and it was a logistical mammoth—especially to me, a young professional who barely had two years of admission experience under her belt.
 After considering her request for me to take on this role, I decided to tell her, much to my chagrin, that I just couldn’t do it—I didn’t have time, and I didn’t want to try something this important and possibly let her, and everyone else in the county, down.
 It seemed like a reasonable enough request.

 She patiently looked at me, and then very matter-of-factly said, “I understand.
 But if you want to move up, in any job or any aspect of your life, you have to be willing to take on more than what you currently have on your plate.
-Otherwise, you’ll always stay at the exact same place you are now.”
+Otherwise, you’ll always stay at the exact same place you are now.
+The employee time tracking app doesn’t really show anything worth of attention.”
 She kept talking, but I really don’t know what she said after that.
 When I later saw my colleague, she asked how it went.
 “I agreed to organize the conference,” I said in wonder, “and somehow she convinced me that it’s a really good idea…”

 I now realize that a good leader has that effect.
 They push you, help you, encourage you, and sometimes hold your feet to the fire.
 As I look back on her example of leadership, I see how the lessons she taught me then have shaped the person I’ve become now.